Chapter 28: The Divine Mother’s Gift of Form to the Formless

 “I don’t want to consume it all at once,” I answered.
 “This is a sacred gift from you and I would savor it.”

 When I could see through the blinding light of presence, I found myself floating deep beneath the surface of an ocean.
 I rose to the surface of the water and a whale broke through next to me and jumped over my head.
-I heard the laughter of the Divine Mother as she moved through the water as a leviathan of the deep.
+I heard the laughter of the Divine Mother as she moved effortlessly through the water as a leviathan of the deep.
 Her tail playfully slapped me in the face as we frolicked among the waves together and I went under the surface again.

 “There are organizational intelligences at all levels of reality in all the worlds,” said the cube.
 “Undoubtedly we are related though I have always existed here, in this realm.”